catgirlinspace/splatoon2.ink-node-api-client/README.md

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+## Other

+I am not responsible for usage of this API.
+This is only a client, and not the API itself.
+Caching is not implemented.